Tips for Cycling at 50 and Older

 Since cycling does strain certain muscles and joints (especially the knees), it may cause some discomfort to older adults.
 Fortunately, there are things you can do to minimize your post-cycling soreness and enjoy riding your bike more fully.
 Here are some helpful tips for cycling at 50 and older.

 When buying a bike, you may think you can simply eyeball things and guess the correct size for your body.
 But this would be a mistake.
 If you are not properly fitted for a bike, you could end up with a bicycle that does not properly fit your body.
 As a result, your form may not be very good when you’re riding.
 If you don’t have proper form, you’re more likely to experience discomfort in your knees and other parts of your body during your rides.
 You could even injure yourself by riding a bike that is the wrong size for your body.
+E-Lux Electric Bikes are able to fit you and customize the size of its ebikes to almost everyone's needs.

 Make Sure Your Seat Is the Right Height

-In addition to being properly fitted for a bike, you also need to make sure your seat is adjusted to the right height for your body.
+In addition to being properly fitted for a ebike, you also need to make sure your seat is adjusted to the right height for your body.
 You can tell if your bicycle seat is too high, too low, too far forward or too far back by how your knees look throughout the pedaling process.
 As you move your leg through the forward motion of each pedaling stroke, your shin should be at a 90-degree angle to your thigh, and your thigh should be at a 90-degree angle to your hip.

 Keep Your Knee Straight When Pedaling